 Climbing Skin Grip

 G3 offers an interesting graphic to represent the range of skin grip along the length of your ski base.
 Not surprisingly, the bulk of the skin grip comes from under the middle of your ski with grip engagement tapering toward the tip and tail.
-It makes sense, the bulk of the weight is also centered on the middle of the ski.
+It makes sense, the bulk of your weight is also centered on the middle of the ski.

 Grip, Glide and Ease of Use

 Again, the momix “glide” blend is our preferred skin plush for all-purpose use.
 It’s a mohair/synthetic blend featuring 70% mohair and 30% synthetic.
 I’ve been super pleased with it’s performance in a wide range of temperatures.
 However, you can also choose full mohair “speed,” a full nylon “grip” edition or a “universal” version.
 You can generalize full mohair plush to offer the best glide, especially in cold snow conditions.
 However the smooth glide of mohair comes with some reduced grip.
 As for full synthetic plush, it offers the best all-around grip at the expense of some reduced glide.